R32/r32.github.io/_posts/haxe/2014-03-30-haxe-commands.markdown

 # 嵌入声音文件到 swf 文件中去. 例: @:sound("file.wav|mp3") class MySound extends flash.media.Sound{}
 @:sound              : (File path)Includes a given .wav or .mp3 file into the target Swf and associates it with the class (must extend flash.media.Sound) (flash only)

+@:sourceFile         : Source code filename for external class (cpp only)

+@:strict             : Used to declare a native C# attribute or a native Java
+                        metadata.
+Is type checked (for cs,java)

 @:struct             : Marks a class definition as a struct. (cs only)

+@:structAccess       : Marks an extern class as using struct access('.') not
+                        pointer('->') (cpp only)

 @:suppressWarnings   : Adds a SuppressWarnings annotation for the generated Java class (java only)

 @:throws             : (Type as String)Adds a 'throws' declaration to the generated function. (java only)